-Designed with a very soft interior liner, these gloves feel very comfortable when they are on your hands, and provide a lot of warmth.
+Coming with a very soft interior liner, they feel very comfortable when they are on your hands, and provide a lot of warmth.
 They aren’t the warmest pair of gloves on our list, but they still do a great job performing well in this category.

 Criteria Used for Evaluation